slotThe/slotThe.github.io/research.md

   Master's thesis; with the help of a higher-dimensional graphical calculus, the Hopf algebraic anti-Drinfeld centre is lifted into the language of comodule monads.
-A result relating the (anti-)Drinfeld centre and (anti-)Yetter--Drinfeld modules is proven in this monadic setting.
+A result relating the (anti-)Drinfeld centre and (anti-)Yetter–Drinfeld modules is proven in this monadic setting.

 - *From Knot Theory to Algebra*

-  Bachelor's thesis with a focus on keis; objects arising naturally when trying to generalize the number of 3-colourings of a knot.
+  Bachelor's thesis with a focus on keis; objects arising naturally when trying to generalise the number of 3-colourings of a knot.

 [CT2025]: https://conference.math.muni.cz/ct2025/
 [CT23]: https://sites.uclouvain.be/ct2023/